-GPR case study: How we used GPR survey methods to investigate Platforms 1-8 and the concourse area of Paddington Station.
+GPR case study: How we used GPR survey methods to investigate and survey Platforms 1-8 and the concourse area of Paddington Station.

-The purpose of the investigation was to identify areas of voiding, variations in construction detail, general features and anomalies.
-This information was to enable others to undertake a strength assessment of the surveyed areas.
+The purpose of the investigation was to undertake a train station platform survey and concourse area investigation to identify areas of voiding, variations in construction detail, general features and anomalies.
+This information enabled others to undertake a strength assessment of the surveyed areas.

 The construction of the platforms and concourse varied considerably.
-Large areas of platform and concourse are constructed of precast planks (we were able to identify twelve different types of precast planks).
-Where precast units were not found, the construction is mass or reinforced concrete or vaulted arch construction.
+Large areas of the platforms and concourse are constructed of precast planks (from the GPR data, we were able to identify twelve different types of precast planks).
+Where precast units were not found, the construction was mass or reinforced concrete or vaulted arch construction.

-Numerous other features such as possible voids, layer interfaces, linear features (possible services), column foundations and anomalies were detected.
+Numerous other features, such as possible voids, layer interfaces, linear features (possible services), column foundations and anomalies, were also detected and reported.

-Results were presented on CAD drawings showing the location and extent of the different construction types and other detected features.
+Results were presented in CAD drawings showing the location and extent of the different construction types and other detected features.